Video examples

 - Focus must be visible

-- Custom elements need
+- Custom elements (like

 to be focusable